-Every year I like to ask my tax accountant: What's the least amount I can pay myself in salary and bonus before the IRS comes knocking?
-Every year, he comes up with a slightly different answer because he observes the IRS focus on different type of situations to audit.
+Every year, as a small business owner, I like to ask my tax accountant: What's the least amount I can pay myself in salary and bonus before the IRS comes knocking?
+Every year, he comes up with a slightly different answer.
+The IRS is smart and is always changing the rules, usually to its benefit.

 THE RIGHT RATIO BETWEEN SALARY AND DISTRIBUTION